-This was a British offensive to the west of the Orne river in the Normandy lodgement area of ‘Overlord’ by Lieutenant General N. M. Ritchie’s XII Corps of Lieutenant General Sir Miles Dempsey’s 2nd Army within the context of the 2nd Battle of the Odon River (22/23 July 1944).
+'Express' was a British offensive to the west of the Orne river in the Normandy lodgement area of 'Overlord' by Lieutenant General N. M. Ritchie’s XII Corps of Lieutenant General Sir Miles Dempsey’s 2nd Army within the context of the '2nd Battle of the Odon River' (22/23 July 1944).

 After 'Windsor' on 4/5 July, the capture of the western outskirts of Caen in 'Charnwood' on 8/9 July and 'Jupiter' in 10/11 July, the defence of the Norman village of Maltot had been taken over by Generalleutnant Friedrich-August Schack’s 272nd Division on 22 July from SS-Brigadeführer und Generalmajor der Waffen-SS Heinz Harmel’s 10th SS Panzerdivision 'Frundsberg' of SS-Obergruppenführer und General der Waffen-SS Willi Bittrich’s II SS Panzerkorps within General Leo Geyr von Schweppenburg’s Panzergruppe 'West', and was then moved into reserve around St Martin in preparation for a counterattack.